gbgabiola/100DaysOfCode/r1-log.md

 ## Day 28: June 29, Friday
 **Today's Progress**: Started doing es6 in FCC.
 Read some course from simple programmer.

+## Day 29: June 30, Saturday
+**Today's Progress**: Practiced some CSS design in my tribute project in FCC.
+Designing is really hard, it can only be achieved through trial and error, by trying and applying it, so it's better than never.

 <!-- ## Day 00: Month 00, Whatday
 **Today's Progress**: